open-compensation-token-license/license-token-website/wikisrc/open-source-nft-protection-against-cyber-attacks.md

 Financial sustainability is a key concern for open source projects.
 Various models and strategies have been developed to ensure that these projects can thrive.
 For example, [open source project financial sustainability tips](https://www.license-token.com/wiki/open-source-project-financial-sustainability-tips) provide guidance on how projects can maintain financial health while continuing to innovate.

 Moreover, [open source project sponsorship models](https://www.license-token.com/wiki/open-source-project-sponsorship-models) offer a framework for securing financial backing from individuals and organizations.
 These models help ensure that open source projects have the resources needed to enhance NFT security.
+Additionally, [open source project sponsorship tips](https://www.license-token.com/wiki/open-source-project-sponsorship-tips) can provide further insights into effective sponsorship strategies.

 ### The Importance of Financial Transparency